1. Exactly what do you do?

 I’m still working on understanding my superpowers.
 One power is listening — deep listening.
 I listen to the cats, I listen to the squirrels, I even listen to people as long as I can bear it.
 Sometimes I can hear what people say so well that they can actually hear it too (that’s a good therapist’s trick, that is).
 Another power is compassion, which is erratic but I’m working on developing it.
 It works in surprising ways and does astonishing things.
 There should be three superpowers, of course, and I’ll come to the third in a bit.

 Superweapons — often superheroes have superweapons.
 I don’t need weapons because I don’t want to hurt anyone.
 However, my weapon of choice is a blackthorn walking stick that is really a swordstick.
 Second, I do need a Magic Pen of course, which is traditionally mightier than the sword.
 Just having what appears to be superweapons is a weapon in itself — people watch the weapons while you sneak up on them in clever, tricksy ways that they don’t expect.
 So my third superpower must be a usable brain and a willingness (sometimes) to use it.
-The main objective here is peacefully getting things to go the way I want them to go.
+The main objective here is peacefully getting things to go the way they need to go.

 Superclothes — superheroes apparently must each have their own special clothes.
 Well, there is a problem here.
 I’d like to have a cloak to flutter around me when I fly, but I’ve got invisible wings and surely the cloak and wings would get entangled with each other.
 The cloak would be raven black, as dark as space, with tiny, twinkling stars that are really giant true stars scattered in the folds.
 Yes, I do understand that they only look tiny because they are a very long way away.